lorefnon/lorefnon.github.io/source/_posts/2020/11/27/exploring-har-http-archive-logs-with-jq.md

 date: 2020-11-27
 tags: ["HAR", "Jq"]
 popular: true
+excerpt: HAR is a popular format for downloading web content that is natively supported by most modern browsers, along with many other tools.
+In this post we see how to effectively work with har files with jq in the command line.
 ---

 [Jq](https://stedolan.github.io/jq/) is a versatile utility for quickly exploring/filtering/transforming JSON on the command line.
 It is similar to grep/sed/awk utilities in that it is standalone, portable and composable.
 If you are not familiar with basics of jq yet, I recommend skimming through the well written [official manual](https://stedolan.github.io/jq/manual).